Dixons Brooklands Academy

-Dixons Brooklands Academy, also known as DBA or DBK, is a mixed-sex secondary school in Wythenshawe, Manchester, England.
+Dixons Brooklands Academy, also known as DBK, is a mixed-sex secondary school in Wythenshawe, Manchester, England.

 History

 In 1957, two separate schools opened, West Wythenshawe Technical High School for Girls and West Wythenshawe Technical High School for Boys.
 The schools' facilities included sports fields, tennis courts, science labs and a library.
 A statue, commissioned by Mitzi Cunliffe, who designed the Bafta, was erected outside the boys' gymnasium.
 In 1967, the two schools merged to form Brookway High School comprehensive, with mixed classes.

 In 2003, the school was then awarded sports college status and renamed Brookway High School and Sports College.
 Following this, a £3 million facility was built on the site, featuring two sports halls, three classrooms and a large gym, for use by both the school and the local community.

 Closure and rebuild

 In 2009, Manchester City Council invested almost £200 million to improve the schools in the Manchester area.
-The original Brookway High School and Sports College/Manchester Health Academy building was demolished and a new £20 million building for Manchester Health Academy was completedin 2010.
+The original Brookway High School and Sports College/Manchester Health Academy building was demolished and a new £20 million building for Manchester Health Academy was completed in 2010.

 In July 2008, Barry Burke, the headteacher at Rhyddings Business and Enterprise School in Oswaldtwistle, was appointed Principal of Manchester Health Academy, taking up his post in January 2009.
 In August 2013, he retired from his position, being succeeded by Damien Owen.

 Following poor results and negative Ofsted inspections, in January 2022 Manchester Health Academy became part of the Dixons Academy Trust and was renamed Dixons Brooklands Academy.